Twisted Bilayer Graphene in Commensurate Angles: Introduction

 for some $v_d$ - called the Dirac velocity, see Section \ref{Setting} for more precise definition.
-This means that a wave packet localized in momentum space around that point will disperse approximately according to a two-dimensional Dirac equation, the equation of evolution for massless relativistic fermions (see \cite{fefferman2014wave} for more details about the dispersion near Dirac points)- and hence the name.
-Since the Dirac equation is relativistic, one can use wave packets localized around these Dirac points to see relativistic effects in non-relativistic velocities.
-Dirac points are also connected to other electric properties of graphene; see \cite{neto2009electronic} for more details.
-The existence of these Dirac points was shown first in tight binding setting in the physics literature in \cite{slonczewski1958band, Wallace}, and in a richer model that was considered in the mathematics literature in \cite{kuchment1973spectra}.
+This means that a wave packet localized in momentum space around that point disperses approximately according to a two-dimensional Dirac equation, the equation of evolution for massless relativistic fermions (see \cite{fefferman2014wave} for more details about the dispersion near Dirac points)- and hence the name.
+The existence of these Dirac points was shown first in a tight-binding setting in the physics literature in \cite{slonczewski1958band, Wallace}, and in a richer model that was considered in the mathematics literature in \cite{kuchment1973spectra}.
 Later, it was proven for the continuous setting in the seminal work of Fefferman and Weinstein \cite{fefferman2012honeycomb}- which the present work draws inspiration from.
-Fefferman and Wieinstien modeled a single-layer graphene by a \\Schr\"{o}dinger operator with a honeycomb potential acting on $L^2(\bbR^2)$.
+Fefferman and Weinstein modeled a single-layer graphene by a Schr\"{o}dinger operator with a honeycomb potential acting on $L^2(\bbR^2)$.
 A honeycomb lattice, defined here in Section \ref{Setting}, is, roughly speaking, a potential with the same symmetries as graphene.
 In \cite{fefferman2012honeycomb}, they showed that this model has, under some mild assumptions, Dirac points at the vertices of the Brillouin zone.
 Finally, they have shown that these points persist under a broad class of perturbations.
-Later, in \cite{berkolaiko2018symmetry}, Berkolaiko and Comech gave a different proof to the results in \cite{fefferman2012honeycomb}, which made the role of symmetry in the arguments of \cite{fefferman2012honeycomb} more evident by using more abstract arguments based on representation theory.
+Later, in \cite{berkolaiko2018symmetry}, Berkolaiko and Comech gave a different proof of the results in \cite{fefferman2012honeycomb}, which made the role of symmetry in the arguments of \cite{fefferman2012honeycomb} more evident by using more abstract arguments based on representation theory.
 Thus, they could generalize the results to many more applications and simplify some of the more technical aspects of that work.